IR MENU

 The Board of Directors received a report about climate change-related risks and opportunities (disclosure based on the TCFD recommendations) as well as key challenges in ESG (environment, society, and governance) and checked the progress.

-The Nominating and Remuneration Committee is comprised of the Representative Director and President, who is thoroughly informed about the current remuneration system as well as the duties of each position, and Independent Outside Directors and Independent Outside Audit & Supervisory Board Members who were selected by resolution of the Board of Directors, in order to incorporate objective viewpoints.
-In the nomination of Director candidates (including the Representative Director) for new appointment or reappointment, the committee conducts an advance examination into candidates’ adequacy at the request of the Board of Directors and reports its conclusions to the Board of Directors.
-From the perspective of securing the objectivity and transparency of the determination process as well as the appropriateness of remuneration amounts taking into account factors such as company performance, remuneration standards at other similarly-sized companies, and past payment history, the committee examines officers’ remuneration at the request of the Board of Directors and reports its conclusions to the Board of Directors.
-The Representative Director and President strives for the enhancement of examination through the submission of necessary and adequate materials to each committee member for consideration.
+In the nomination of Director candidates (including the Representative Director) for new appointment or reappointment, the Nominating and Remuneration Committee conducts an advance examination into candidates’ adequacy at the request of the Board of Directors and reports its conclusions to the Board of Directors.
+With regard to offers’ renumeration, from the perspective of securing the objectivity and transparency of the determination process as well as the appropriateness of remuneration amounts, taking into account factors such as company performance, remuneration standards at other similarly-sized companies, and past payment history, the Nominating and Remuneration Committee conducts an examination at the request of the Board of Directors and reports its conclusions to the Board of Directors.
+The Representative Director strives for the enhancement of examination through the submission of necessary and adequate materials to each committee member for consideration.

 The Nominating and Remuneration Committee meets twice a year.
-Status of attendance by individual committee members in the current fiscal year was as follows.
+Status of attendance by individual members of the Nominating and Remuneration Committee in the current fiscal year was as follows.

 Position | Name | No. of meetings held | Times attended (attendance rate) |

-Representative Director and President | Yasuo Horie | 2 | 2 (100%) |
+Independent Outside Director | Chiemi Kanda | 2 | 2 (100%) |

 Independent Outside Director | Shiro Saito | 2 | 2 (100%) |